mead-ml/mead-baseline/README.md

 A few strong, deep baseline algorithms for several common NLP tasks, including sentence classification and tagging problems.
 Considerations are conceptual simplicity, efficiency and accuracy.

-After considering other strong, shallow baselines, we have found that even incredibly simple, moderately deep models perform better.
+After considering other strong, shallow baselines, we have found that even incredibly simple, moderately deep models often perform better.
 These models are only slightly more complex to implement than strong baselines such as shingled SVMs and NBSVMs, and support multi-class output easily.

 # Sentence Classification using CMOT Model